archit-spec/archit-spec.github.io/content/aloa.md

 # System Methodology

 ImageMAE (Masked Autoencoder for Images) [30] employs an asymmetric encoder-decoder architecture to perform the masking and reconstruction task.
 Initially, the input image  $I \in \mathbb{R}^{3 \times H \times W}$ undergoes division into regular non-overlapping patches of size $16 \times 16$, with each patch represented by token embeddings.
 Subsequently, a subset of tokens undergoes random masking with a high masking ratio (75%), and only the remaining tokens are passed through the transformer encoder $\Phi_{\text{enc}}$.
 Finally, a shallow decoder $\Phi_{\text{dec}}$ is placed atop the visible tokens from the encoder along with learnable mask tokens to reconstruct the image.
-The loss function utilized is the mean squared error (MSE) loss between the normalized masked tokens and the reconstructed ones in the pixel space
+The loss function utilized is the mean squared error (MSE) loss between the normalized masked tokens and the reconstructed ones in the pixel space.

-$L = \frac{1}{\Omega} \sum_{p \in \Omega} |I(p) - \hat{I}(p)|^2$

 Figure: Slowness is a general prior in (a) video data [87].
 This leads to two important  characteristics in time: temporal redundancy and temporal correlation.
 Temporal redundancy makes it possible to recover pixels under an extremely high masking ratio.
 Temporal correlation leads to easily reconstruct the missing pixels by finding those corresponding patches in adjacent frames under plain (b) frame masking or (c) random masking.
 To avoid this simple task and encourage learning representative representation, we propose a (d) tube masking, where the masking map is the same for all frames.

 ![[Pasted image 20240227003729.png]]